edwinunger/edwinunger.github.io/_posts/2015-04-06-dbc-phase-1-day-1.md

 => CMLXXXVII
 {% endhighlight %}
 <br>
 Numbers to Words was our next challenge, and it was far more complicated.
 Again, I had worked on something similar previously, but never actually solved it past 100.
 We went through it very carefully, solving for smaller numbers first, then working our way up to larger integers.
 We both had ideas for how to make it work, but neither of us could form our suggestions into fully working code in order to get the complete solution.
 At one point, I had the epiphany that we should divide the number into arrays of 3 characters each, which would give us the sections for billion, million, thousand, and hundred.
 After that, we would just need to solve for the three numbers that should be between 0 and 999.
 I may have had the idea, but my pair is the one who figured out to implement it.
 We realized that nested arrays were important, and once we had those we could turn the number strings back into integers again in order to manipulate them.
-The best part about this solution is how easy it is to scale the number up to trillions, quadrillions, etc., all by adding in an extra array for the next set of 3.
+The best part about this solution is how easy it is to scale the number up to trillions, quadrillions, etc., just by adding in an extra array for the next set of 3.
 <br>
 <br>
 Here's what we came up with: